 - Combinatorial Games We choose a combinatorial game [Demaine 2001] and a position pos.
 The claim is: the position pos is a winning position. - Semantic Games We choose a logic which supports semantic games.
 I.e., each sentence in the logic is mapped to a game between proponent and opponent so that the claim is true iff the proponent has a winning strategy.
 The sentences are interpreted in some structure.
 Most logics have semantic games.
 Some prominent examples are first and higher-order logics and independence-friendly logic [Tulenheimo 2013].
 Semantic games are a huge application domain for side-choosing games and we arrived at side-choosing games through the study of semantic games, also called "outdoor" games by Hintikka because of their simplicity [Kulas and Hintikka 1983].
 The connection between proofs and winning strategies is an active topic in logic [Boyer and Sandu 2012].
 One of the attractions of side-choosing games is that you don't need a proof for a claim to perform well in the side-choosing game for the claim.
+Side-choosing games are more easily accessible than formal proofs.
 We provide examples of semantic-game-based claims online1.